 SIMD-based group unpacking for SIMD-Group-Scheme

 We not only use the packed decoding technique to simultaneously decode several length descriptors, we also use it to decode the data area.
-For each 8-bit pattern data, we have a sequence of SIMD assembly instructions to decode the corresponding integers.
+For each 8-bit or 16-bit control sequence, we have a sequence of SIMD assembly instructions to decode the corresponding integers.
 This optimization technique is effective to reduce the updating operations of bit offset for vectorized shifting right/left instructions.
 We describe the implementation details of these assemble functions respectively for unary and binary LD:

 (1) Unary LD: Assume that there are 4m integers to be decoded according to an 8-bit unary pattern data in control area, where m ≥ 1.
-If the length descriptor is complete-unary coded, a XMM register will be used to keep the number of unprocessed 1s in the last 8-bit unary sequence in the control area (called XMM1), and another XMM register (called XMM2) is used to keep the corresponding four incomplete integers of the last data vector in data area.
-The bit offset in the data component is stored in XMM3.
+If the length descriptor is complete-unary coded, a XMM register will be used to keep the number of unprocessed 1s in the last 8-bit unary sequence we just finished processing in the control area (called XMM1), and another XMM register (called XMM2) is used to keep the corresponding four incomplete integers of the last data vector in data area.
+The bit offset in the data component is stored in the least significant five bits of XMM3.
 The bit offset remains in the register and only need to be updated after decoding the 4m integers.
+All the XMM registers would be initialized to zero before decoding a sequence of integers.
 The steps in the assembly function are as follows:

-[Step 1] Load several 128-bit data vectors to be decoded into XMM registers.
+[Step 1] Load several 128-bit data vectors to be decoded into XMM registers..

-[Step 2] Make all data components word-aligned by using logical right/left-shift SIMD instructions with the bit offset in XMM3.

 [Step 2] Decode the first four integers in the current vector.
 Left-shift these four integers by the value in XMM1 and execute vectorized bitwise OR with XMM2.
 Then the first four integers are decoded and written to memory.

-[Step 3] Perform the vectorized shift and mask operations to decode the rest (4m-4) integers and write them back to memory.
+[Step 3] Perform the vectorized shift and mask operations to decode the remaining (4m-4) integers using lookup tables as in Section 5.3.1, and then write them back to memory.

 [Step 4] Write the number of unprocessed unary bits into XMM1, and the corresponding four incomplete integers from data area into XMM2.